Outset

 Scandinavian Mountains

-The Scandinavian Mountains usually mean broad northern mountain travel where weather, wind, and distance from shelter do more shaping than summit drama or classic Alpine steepness.
+The Scandinavian Mountains usually mean broad northern mountain travel where wind, weather, and shelter distance dominate.

-This profile is the quick read on why people go, what the year changes, and what kind of trip Scandinavian Mountains usually becomes once you move past the postcard version and start planning it for real.
+This profile is the quick overview of why people go, what the year changes, and what kind of trip Scandinavian Mountains usually becomes once you move past the simple version and start planning in detail.

 Destination identity